Sabon Gari: Historical background

-When General Ironsi abolished the Nigerian federation in 1966 with Decree no. 34, it led to widespread pogroms against Igbos residing in Sabon gabris in Northern Nigeria.
-These pogroms killed an estimated 8,000 to 30,000 Igbo, half of them children, and caused more than a million to two million to flee to the Eastern Region.
+When General Johnson Aguiyi-Ironsi abolished the Nigerian federation in 1966 with Decree No. 34, it led to widespread pogroms against Igbos residing in Sabon Garuruwa in the Northern Region.
+These pogroms killed an estimated 8,000 to 30,000 Igbos—half of them children—and caused more than an estimated 1 to 2 million to flee to the Eastern Region.

 Over time, the initially strict residential segregation would partially break down.
 Eventually, a typical Sabon Gari would house a diversity of people from all parts of Nigeria and to a lesser extent from other parts of West Africa.
 For example, in 1939 various ethnic groups were represented in the Sabon Gari of Kaduna as follows: 27% were Hausa, 11% were Igbo, 19% were Yoruba, 15% were Nupe and 28% were other ethnicities.

-Geography

-The estimated average temperature in Sabon Gari Local Government Area is 32 °C. The Local Government Area has two distinct seasons: the dry and the wet.
-The average wind speed in the Local Government Area is 9 km/h.

-Economy

-Trade is a major component of the Sabon Gari LGA's economy.
-The region is home to a number of markets, including the large Sabon Gari Zaria and Samaru Zaria markets, which draw thousands of buyers and sellers of various goods.
-The Local Government Area is home to a thriving agricultural industry that grows a wide range of commodities.
-The residents of Sabon Gari Local Government Area also work in leather goods, hunting, and animal rearing, which are key businesses.

-Sabon Garuruwa Today
+Sabon Garuruwa today

 Even today, Sabon Garuruwa are predominantly inhabited by people from Southern Nigeria.
 Ethnic and religious tensions between groups from southern and northern Nigeria lead to frequent riots and civil unrest in the Sabon Garuruwa of northern cities.
-With the introduction of Sharia law in some of the Northern states of Nigeria, some Sabon Garuruwa with its predominantly Christian population have become the place commonly known for it forbidden activities like alcohol consumption and gambling.
+With the introduction of Sharia legislation in some of the Northern states of Nigeria, some Sabon Garuruwa with predominantly Christian populations have become known for hosting activities forbidden elsewhere like alcohol consumption and gambling.

-Zinder and Maradi, the two largest Hausa cities in Niger's Hausa speaking southeast retain Sabon Gari districts.
+Zinder and Maradi, the two largest Hausa cities in Niger's Hausa-speaking southeast, also retain Sabon Gari districts.

-According to the 2016 Nigeria population census the Sabon Gari Local Government is populated with 393,300.